EllenClarke101/ComputerGraphics_FinalProject/README.md

 - cmake --build .
 - ./city

+You can also move forward, backward, left and right using WASD

 To Run Animation:
 - cd lab4 - Animation Example
 - Delete the cmake-build-debug and generate your own using cmake -S . -B cmake-build-debug